bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Creature/STRSM_OCL_Creature Approach.md

 ^table-STRSM-OCL-OclCreatureEncounteredBehavior

 ## Oracle: Creature Revealed Aspect {1-2}
-This oracle can be used to replace the one provided on [[OCL_Creature-Approach#Oracle Creature Revealed Aspect|Creature Revealed Aspect Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Creature-Approach#Oracle Creature Revealed Aspect|Creature Revealed Aspect Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Roll on this oracle as you interact with the creature to introduce new features or behaviors.
 Some results may contradict the established nature of a creature.
 For example, an amorphous creature that you envisioned as a mass of pure energy would not have typical physical features.
 If a result doesn’t fit, feel free to ignore, reroll, or adjust.
 Or envision how this contradiction signals a new understanding or unexpected transformation.
 What you notice as you continue to observe the creature. ^guidance-STRSM-OCL-OclCreatureRevealedAspect